tsertkov/tpl-aws-website/README.md

 ### Makefile

-Use `make` to run tasks in this project.
+Use `make` to run tasks in this project:

 ```sh
 make